This blog may contain affiliate links. Read our disclosure policy for more info.

 You can choose to rent a car in Tulum with rates starting at about $20 USD a day.
 It’s nice to have your own wheels so that you can choose to stop at any of the towns and beaches along the way.

-Of course, driving in a foreign country can be scary so there is also this private shuttle from Tulum which costs $152 USD per person.
+Of course, driving in a foreign country can be scary so there is also this private shuttle from Tulum which starts at $139 USD per person and the price goes down with the more people you book.
 It has the option to add some sightseeing along the way so it would be my preferred option if you don’t want to drive.

 From Playa del Carmen